Kyle Larson: NASCAR O'Reilly Auto Parts Series

-In February 2013, it was announced that Larson would compete full-time in the NASCAR Nationwide Series in 2013, driving the No. 32 Chevrolet for Turner Scott Motorsports.
+On February 6, 2013, it was announced that Larson would compete full-time in the NASCAR Nationwide Series, driving the No. 32 car for Turner Scott Motorsports.
 In the season opener at Daytona, Larson was involved in a violent crash on the final lap when his car got caught onto the right side of Brad Keselowski's car and then hit the outside wall.
-At the same time, he was hit in the right rear by Brian Scott which sent his car airborne and hit a crossover gate, pierced off the catch fence and completely ripped off the front end of his car.
+At the same time, he was hit in the right rear by Brian Scott, which sent his car airborne and hit a crossover gate, pierced off the catch fence and completely ripped off the front end of his car.
 Larson came across the start/finish line in 13th.
-He was unharmed, but the debris hurt 28 spectators in the grandstands, two of whom were in critical condition.
+He was unharmed but the debris hurt 28 spectators in the grandstands, two of whom were in critical condition.
 However, there were no deaths.
 In the season finale at Homestead, Larson led the most laps but lost the lead to eventual winner Brad Keselowski with three laps remaining and finished second.
 Larson won the Nationwide Series Rookie of the Year award, becoming the first Asian-American and first Drive for Diversity participant to win a Rookie of the Year Award in one of NASCAR's national touring series.

-In 2014, Larson returned in the Nationwide Series to drive the No. 42 car part-time.
+Larson returned to the Nationwide Series in 2014 to drive the No. 42 car part-time for Turner Scott Motorsports.
 On March 22, Larson scored his first career Nationwide Series win at Auto Club Speedway.
 Larson once again celebrated by doing burnouts in the infield without the steering wheel.
 In victory lane, he stated, "Those last 11, 12 laps were the longest laps of my life.
 I've been so close to winning so many times, but the fashion we did it in was extra special."
-Larson scored his second Nationwide Series win of the season at Charlotte Motor Speedway.
+Larson scored his second career Nationwide Series win at Charlotte Motor Speedway.

-In 2015, Larson ran part-time again in the No. 42 car for HScott Motorsports.
+Larson ran part-time again for HScott Motorsports in 2015.
 He won the season finale at Homestead and the first win for HScott Motorsports.

-In 2016, Larson continued to compete part-time for CGR.
-He scored wins at Pocono and Texas.